BuidlerHouse/UpTon/README.md

 **People Can Come and Go**: Influence changes as people buy or sell tokens, keeping the community dynamic and evolving.

+**Tonlink Integration**: Integrating with off-chain oracle to achieve more functionality and composability.

 ### How It Works